foo-dogsquared/hugo-theme-contentful/README.md

 git clone https://github.com/foo-dogsquared/hugo-theme-contentful.git themes/contentful
 ```

+If you intend to make major modifications for yourself, you can keep the project either as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) (e.g., `git submodule add $GIT_REPO themes/contentful`) or as a [Git subtree](http://blogs.atlassian.com/2013/05/alternatives-to-git-submodule-git-subtree/) (e.g., `git subtree add --prefix themes/contentful http://blogs.atlassian.com/2013/05/alternatives-to-git-submodule-git-subtree/ --squash`).

 To try the theme out, just execute Hugo using the theme like in the following command.

 ```shell